2600BottlesOnTheWall/MyGallery/README.md

 MyGallery is a wordpress plugin that allows you to create a slider gallery anywhere in your post.
 You will use the standard wordpress interface to create a slider gallery, so the process should not cause difficulties.

+This plugin is built using the latest technical features of wordpress and php.
+That`s why,this plugin is required:
+*   php> = 7
+*   wordpress> = 4.8.0

 ### Features